wavebeem/wavebeem.com/resume/index.md

 - Creating simple, usable interfaces with web technologies
 - Organizing modular code and using functional programming techniques
 - Writing clear, comprehensive documentation and test coverage
+- Working with fun, kind people in a relaxed environment
+- Pairing with other developers and helping to grow their skills

 # Core Skills

-- JavaScript (ES5/ES6), HTML, CSS (and Sass/LESS)
+- JavaScript (ES5/ES6), HTML, CSS (and Sass/LESS), GitHub
 - React, Ember, Angular, Lodash/Underscore, Mocha
-- GitHub, JIRA
+- Can deep dive into JS; can switch between languages easily

 # Other Skills

+- Amazon S3, Cloudfront, Route 53, JIRA
 - Ruby, Python, Java, Bash, Perl, Objective-C, Haskell, Scala
-- Amazon S3, Cloudfront, Sinatra

 # Work Experience